kenschenke/Pascal65/docs/docs/libraries/calls.md

 provided.
 The most common use case would be for a Pascal program to register a callback with the library.

-Calling a Pascal routine is a three step process.
+Calling a Pascal routine is a five step process.

   1. Create the stack frame header
   2. Push parameters onto the runtime stack
   3. Call the routine
+  4. Pop parameters back off the runtime stack

-The Pascal routine will clean up the runtime stack before it returns, including the frame header.
+  5. Clean up the stack frame

 !!! note

-    If the routine is a **Procedure** the entire stack frame is cleaned up.
-    If the routine is a **Function** the return value is left on the stack and is the responsibility of the library to remove it.
+    Cleanup up the stack frame leaves the return value on the runtime stack if the called routine is a function.
+It is the responsibility of the library to remove it.

 If you have not read the page on the [runtime stack](stack.md) yet, please do so before continuing.